 The voting members of the faculty of the School are those full-time faculty who teach at least six hours during the fall and spring semesters and ordinarily engage in scholarly activity and in service to the University.
-The dean of the School is a voting member of the School faculty.
+The dean of the School is a voting member of the School faculty only in the case of a tie.